ychab/mymoney/docs/schedulers.rst

 Period
 ``````

-For the moment, there is two kinds of periods:
+For the moment, there are two kinds of periods:

-* weekly: clone bank transactions every weeks for a given date, depending on
+* weekly: clone bank transactions every week for a given date, depending on
-  localization (i.e first day of week).
+  localization (i.e. first day of the week).
-* monthly: clone bank transactions every months for a given date.
+* monthly: clone bank transactions every month for a given date.
 Don't worry,
   each month is properly respected : The 2015-01-29 will be 2015-02-28 for the
   next month.